 The symbiosis of high end consulting competence and radiochemical experience combined with our comprehensive range of capabilities for sampling, in-situ measurements and other field work allows us to support our clients and provide one-stop, site-specific solutions to their radiological problems.

 IAF is embedded in national and international networks and contributes to expert working groups in a number of fields, such as the development of guidelines and methodological recommendations.
 This ensures continued professional development at a high technical level.
 For example, IAF experts have been involved in the development of the recommendations on analysis methods for the amended Drinking Water Ordinance (November 2015).
 IAF has also been instrumental in developing the European ALARA Network for NORM (EANNORM).
-Senior staff of IAF are continuously involved in working groups of the German-Swiss Professional Association for Radiation Protection (Fachverband Strahlenschutz e.V.) and the IAEA, (e.g., IAEA ENVIRONET, IAEA ENVIRONET NORM).
+Senior staff of IAF are continuously involved in working groups of the German-Swiss Professional Association for Radiation Protection (Fachverband Strahlenschutz e.V.) and the IAEA, (e.g., IAEA ENVIRONET, IAEA ENVIRONET NORM, Determination of Environmental Remediation End States (DERES)).
 This ensures that our professional staff are abreast of new developments at all times.